jveillet/jk-demainilpleut/_posts/2016-03-30-wordpress-development-environment-with-docker-part-ii-using-docker-compose-to-install-wordpress.md

 ## Using docker-compose {#compose}

->Compose is a tool for defining and running multi-container Docker applications.
+> Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a Compose file to configure your application’s services.
 Then, using a single command, you create and start all the services from your configuration — [Docker Compose documentation](https://docs.docker.com/compose/overview/).
-{: .quote}

 You can also launch containers one by one by doing a docker run + parameters, but it is not really friendly (yes, this is highly subjective), and very verbose as you have to type a list of parameters the size of the Mississippi.
 Compose is a tool made to combine the launch of multiple containers ( = multiple run commands), with the help of a YML file.
 This file can take a lot of parameters, we will focus on the key ones we will need in order to accomplish a WordPress installation.
 As always check the [Docker documentation](https://docs.docker.com/compose/compose-file/) to know more.